Ansel Adams: 10 things to know

 Besides Adams himself, some of the biggest names in 20th-century North American photography are represented, including Wynn Bullock, Harry Callahan, Aaron Siskind and Frederick Sommer.

-Adams envisioned this institution not only as somewhere to exhibit but also to study, research and exchange ideas, explains Anne Breckenridge Barrett, Director of the Center for Creative Photography.
+Adams envisioned this institution not only as somewhere to exhibit but also to study, research and exchange ideas, explains its director Anne Breckenridge Barrett.
 Its mission is to ‘promote the appreciation of the enduring influence of photography on our society’.

 The Center for Creative Photography continues to acquire works by modern and contemporary photographers for its permanent collection.
-The proceeds from the forthcoming sale of 150 Ansel Adams prints on 10 December at Christie’s in New York will be used support this initiative.
+A selection of Ansel Adams and the American West come directly from the Center for Creative Photography, for which the proceeds will be used to support this initiative.